 - 1 pound asparagus spears

 - 2 tablespoons extra-virgin olive oil

 - 2 teasoons minced garlic or 1 teaspoon garlic powder

 - ½ teaspoon lemon zest

-- Remove from oven.
-Grate fresh Parmesan cheese and lemon zest over roasted asparagus and drizzle with fresh lemon juice.
-Toss to combine and then serve.
+- Remove the crisp-tender baked asparagus from the oven.
+Using a Microplane, grate the Parmesan cheese and lemon zest over roasted asparagus.
+Then drizzle with the fresh lemon juice.
+Toss to combine.